jpgordon00/UniqueTypeRegistry/README.md

 // a gun
 class Gun : Weapon {

-  // some example properties that apply to the sword only int damage = 10;
+  // some example properties that apply to the gun only int damage = 10;
   int numBullets = 100;
   float firingTime = 0.5f;